That’s a hell of a number.

 - ↻ Request changes

 This instantly changes their status indicator to green or orange in your project dashboard, depending on their choice.
-So you can easily see what needs more work and what can move on to the next review step.
+So you can easily see what needs more work and what can move on to the next document review step.